 1. Agreements negotiated under the terms of this Agreement must undergo Agency Head Review (AHR) requirements of 5 U .S.C.
 7114(c).

-a.
-MOUs/MOAs must be provided to the AHR authority within five (5) calendar days of signature, otherwise the AHR review timeframe will commence once a signed copy is received by the AHR authority.

 SECTION 2

 This Agreement shall remain in effect for seven (7) years from the effective date shown on the first page of the Agreement.